 I’m Amy and I’m your local Greens MP for South Brisbane.

 I am a carer, auntie, and sociologist.
-I rent in a sharehouse in East Brisbane, and went to Brisbane State High School and have been part of the South Brisbane community for over 20 years.
+I rent in Kangaroo Point with a housemate, and my greyhound Buddy.
+I went to Brisbane State High School and have been part of the South Brisbane community for over 20 years.
 I’ve worked in community engagement in the local government sector, working to make sure that communities have a real say on issues that affect their lives.